cloudera-labs/hms-mirror/README.md

 What does it take to support HDFS visibility between these two clusters?

-Can that integration be used to support the Higher Clusters use of the Lower Clusters HDFS Layer for distcp AND Hive External Table support?
+Can that integration be used to support the Higher Clusters' use of the Lower Clusters HDFS Layer for distcp AND Hive External Table support?

 ### Scenario #1